Arul90723/GEC--PALAKKAD/README.md

 ## About

 Government Engineering College, Palakkad (GEC Palakkad) is a leading engineering institution in Kerala, India.
 Established in 1999, the college offers undergraduate and postgraduate programs across various engineering disciplines.
-Known for its high academic standards, modern infrastructure, and vibrant campus life, GEC Palakkad is dedicated to providing quality education and fostering innovation, research, and development in engineering.
-Affiliated with APJ Abdul Kalam Technological University and approved by the AICTE, the college boasts a dedicated faculty and a strong alumni network, contributing significantly to the engineering sector.
+Known for ishig academic standards, modern infrastructure, and vibrant campus life, GEC Palakkad is dedicated tty education and fostering innovation, research, and development in engineering.
+Affiliated with APJ Abdul Kalam Technological University and approved by the AICTE, the college boasts a dedicated faculty and a strong alumn

-## Branches

 ### 1. Computer Science and Engineering
 - Specializes in software development, algorithms, and computer systems.